haribharadwaj/protocols/Records.md

 By Fall semester (Aug 23rd, 2021), let's try to be current with raw data archival.

 Keep extra copies on Z-drive (optional for post-COVID data).
-Don't delete any data from Z-drive.
+Don't delete any data from Z-drive even if you have archive the same on Box.

 ## Processed data and results archival (project-specific)